Angel Zdravchev

-Angel Zdravchev (Ангел Здравчев; born 10 July 1994) is a Bulgarian footballer, currently playing as a midfielder for Borislav Parvomay.
+Angel Zdravchev (Ангел Здравчев; born 10 July 1994) is a Bulgarian footballer who plays as a midfielder for Sayana Haskovo.

 Career

 Litex Lovech

 Zdravchev joined Litex academy in 2007 from Maritsa Plovdiv academy.
 In 2011, he made his professional debut for Litex at age of 16.
 In 2013, he was loaned out to Vidima-Rakovski until end of the season.
 Two years later, he was loaned out to Vereya for the remainder of the season.
 In 2015, he was released from the team.

 Dunav Ruse

 On 29 December 2015 he signed for Dunav Ruse after coming as a free agent.

 Levski Karlovo

 In February 2017, Zdravchev joined Levski Karlovo.

 Borislav

 In July 2017, Zdravchev joined Third League club Borislav Parvomay.